XXCoreRangerX/discord-send-embed-code-to-webhook/README.md

 # discord-send-embed-code-to-webhook
-An customizable atom package used to easily send code extracts in an embed message to Discord using webhooks.
+A customizable atom package used to easily send code extracts in an embed message to Discord using webhooks.
 Originally made by KyStolos.

 ![image](https://user-images.githubusercontent.com/61242573/111846640-88ede300-8907-11eb-9826-8f8c403e9adc.png)